 Feel free to discuss it with the P&P Ethics and Compliance Officer who is always prepared to help you.
 Bring the case before the Managing Partner if you feel that it is important.

 Or just say no. No one in P&P is entitled to order you to carry out actions that would be illegal or unethical.
 P&P will never punish anybody for raising the question of legality and ethics.
-We all want to do right thing.
+We all want to do the right thing.

 Each Local Management Board (the “LMB”) is required to take all necessary measures for the implementation and pursuance of this Code in the respective branch as soon as practically possible.
 That means in particular through schooling and providing guidance to the local team.
 Furthermore, the LMB is required to exercise effective control in regards to ethics and compliance in all areas of the branch operations.